Fulg/VORON_Mods/VORON_V2dot2/Magnetic_Microswitch_Bed_Probe_and_Dual_Rail_Carriage/README.md

 # Magnetic Microswitch Bed Probe and Dual Rail X Carriage

-Based on the efforts by Mental and the MORON printer
+Based on the efforts by Mental and the (M)ORON - Mental's VORON printer

 Requires the following:
  - 9x 6x3 magnets